 But the next season, after McDaniels had started to play professionally with the Carolina Cougars of the American Basketball Association, the N.C.A.A. found that he had violated college rules by signing professional contracts (with an agent, the team and the league) before the start of his senior season.

-After a year in Italy, he played for the Los Angeles Lakers of the N.B.A. and the Kentucky Colonels of the A.B.A.
+After a year in Italy, he played for the Los Angeles Lakers. and the Kentucky Colonels of the A.B.A.
 He played his last season as a reserve center for the N.B.A.’s Buffalo Braves, which he joined after another year in Europe.

 “I’m a player and a very dedicated athlete,” McDaniels told United Press International in 1977.
 When I leave the game, I want to be able to say that good or bad, I gave 100 percent.”

 He graduated in 1971 with a bachelor’s degree in sociology.
 After retiring from basketball, he coached high school basketball and sold cars.
-He married Carolyn Wright in 1990.
+He married Carolyn Wright in 1990 who survives him.